 All chicken breasts aren't the same.
 Some are bigger than others, and bone-in chicken breasts take longer to cook than boneless ones.
 In general, though, an eight-ounce boneless chicken breast will be done in 30 minutes in a 375-degree oven.
 For a bone-in chicken breast, you'll want to add about 10 minutes of cooking time, but otherwise, the process is the same.

 It is possible for your chicken to cook faster, especially if it's a thinner breast or if it was pounded before baking.
 Chicken breasts will basically tell you when they're done—all you have to do is look for the juices.
 When a chicken breast is cooked through, you'll see clear juices start to seep out of it.
 Clear, meaning the juices won't have any dark bits suspended in them.

 Watch for the Clear Juices

 Start peeking into the oven at around the 20-minute mark (preferably without opening the oven), and check for a little pool of clear chicken juice in the baking pan.
 That pool will get bigger and bigger as the juices flow out of it, and then it will start to sizzle.
 Once you see that, take the chicken out, cover it with foil and let it rest for about 5 minutes before serving.

 If you forget and cook it too far, that little pool of juices will simply boil away, and maybe turn into a brown crust at the bottom of the pan.
 If you see that, take the chicken out.

 TIP: Brown your chicken breasts in a hot pan for 3 or 4 minutes per side, and then finish cooking them in the oven.
-If you cook them this way, they might only need 15 minutes in the oven.
+If you cook them this way, they might only need 15 to 20 minutes in the oven.

 But again, watch for those clear juices, and you won't go wrong.